 RefuSHE: An Impact On 30,000 Girls and Women Refugees

-So indirectly and directly, we've touched almost 30,000 girls and women.
-So we run our direct programs for young women and girls that include our safe house.
-It provides temporary safe shelter for the most acute security concerns.
-Girls stay in the safe house anywhere from three months to six months.
-There are some that have to stay longer because every case is different in terms of their security needs.
+Directly and indirectly, we've touched almost 30,000 girls and women.
+We run direct programs for young women and girls, including our safe house.
+We provide temporary safe shelter for the most acute security concerns.
+Girls stay in the safe house anywhere from three to six months.
+Some of them need to stay longer because every case is different in terms of security needs.

 The Different Programs Helping The Refugees Girls

 We also run an accelerated school.
-It's four years where we train literacy.
-So basic literacy, most of the girls coming in don't speak Swahili or English because they're not from Kenya as refugees.
-We are bringing them up to speed on English and Swahili, basic mathematics.
-And then as they get into the more advanced levels, science history.
+It's a four-year program, starting with basic literacy.
+As most of the girls coming in are not from Kenya, we bring them up to speed on English and Swahili.
+We also teach them basic mathematics and then, as they get into more advanced levels, science and history.
 We're now at the point where our curriculum gets them ready to sit for the Kenya board exams.
 This means they can then transition to a Kenyan school.
 It also prepares the girls that might be resettled out of Kenya to be able to easily slide into the high school system or be prepared for college as well.

 We have a daycare center on-site.
 Many of the girls that come have suffered sexual violence and a lot of them come pregnant from that.
-And so this is a way for them to be able to go to school and have their kids on campus and well taken care of and are also receiving the nutrition they need, the education they need as well.
-They can be close to the kids and we prepare the kids for integration into Kenyan schools at the same time.
+The daycare center allows them to go to school while their kids are taken care of on the campus and receiving the nutrition they need, and education as well.
+Mothers remain close to their kids and we prepare the kids for integration into Kenyan schools at the same time.

 We have a community outreach program where we actually work with refugee women and girls that might not be coming to our campus, including some of the older refugee women.
-We also do training around sexual-based violence and gender-based violence for men and boys as well in the communities.
+We also have programs for men and boys as well in the communities around sexual-based and gender-based violence.

-You know, if we want to talk about breaking the cycle of violence, you have to have these conversations with men and boys.
+You know, if we want to break the cycle of violence, we also have to have these conversations with men and boys.

 Protecting Girls And Women Refugee Outside The Safe House